 The IMCZ is a social club open to men of all ages with international interests and a relationship (business or personal) to the Canton of Zug.
-We have over 200 members representing about 50 countries (including Switzerland) and many different walks of life.
+We have around 200 members representing about 50 countries (including Switzerland) and many different walks of life.
 Dues currently stand at SFr.
 85 per year (SFr.
 45 if you register after 30 June).
 If you are interested in getting to know us better, just come to our weekly Stammtisch.
 We meet almost every Thursday evening at the City Garden Hotel in Zug, or at the Park Hotel, when the City Garden is closed.
 You can find the details of all upcoming events in our Events Calendar, including special events, which take place at other locations.
 We look forward to meeting you!

 If you are already a member and registered on our previous website, and if you haven't already accessed this new website, please create a GroupSpaces account, using the same e-mail address at which you receive club e-mails, but choosing a new password.
 You will then receive an e-mail asking you to confirm the address by clicking on a link.
 You may have to look for this mail in your spam folder.
 Once you have verified your e-mail address and password with GroupSpaces, you should have full access to the new website (using this e-mail address and the new password to sign in).
 If you encounter problems, please contact our Webmaster, Andrew Schofield.